 The undersea mine collection documents mine warfare and mine countermeasures from the Civil War through contemporary operations.
 Objects such as complete and partial mines (bottom, moored, and drifting), mine neutralization systems, firing mechanisms, arming devices, technical manuals, instruction books, films, photographs, negatives, and slides make up this collection.

-Collection highlights: Two Civil War mines, a Mk 6 mine, a rare Mk 39 icebreaker mine, a Mk 60 CAPTOR mine, a Destructor mine, three mine neutralizing ROVs, an AN/SQQ-14 mine-hunting sonar, and mine technical manuals.
+Collection highlights: Two Civil War mines, a rare MK 39 icebreaker mine, a MK 60 CAPTOR mine, a Destructor mine, three mine neutralizing ROVs, an AN/SQQ-14 mine-hunting sonar, and mine technical manuals.

 Submarine Technology and Operations

-The museum also has a sizeable collection of anti-submarine warfare (ASW) material such as sonobuoys, depth charge, depth charge launchers, an anti-submarine projector (Hedgehog), ASW missiles, and SOSUS (Sound Surveillance System) artifacts.
+The museum also has a sizeable collection of anti-submarine warfare (ASW) material such as sonobuoys, depth charges, depth charge launchers, ASW missiles, and SOSUS (Sound Surveillance System) artifacts.

-Collection highlights: The sail from USS Sturgeon (SSN-637), a McCann submarine rescue chamber, Steinke hoods, Momsen lungs, a significant sonobuoy collection, a Hedgehog, a Grebe guided missile test vehicle, and technical manuals.
+Collection highlights: The sail from USS Sturgeon (SSN 637), a McCann submarine rescue chamber, Steinke hoods, Momsen lungs, a significant sonobuoy collection, and technical manuals.

 Diving and Salvage